jarviscanada/jarvis_data_eng_AdrianZaia/README.md

 Project source code: [https://github.com/jarviscanada/jarvis_data_eng_AdrianZaia](https://github.com/jarviscanada/jarvis_data_eng_AdrianZaia)

 **Cluster Monitor** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_AdrianZaia/tree/master/linux_sql)]: Designed an MVP (Minimum Viable Product) that allows the Jarvis Linux Cluster Administration team to monitor a Linux Cluster that tracks each specific nodes hardware and resource usage in real time and submits them to a database automatically.
-This was accomplished through the use of Bash Scripts on a Linux CentOS 7 virtual machine, and the data collected is stored on a PostgreSQL database, maintained by Docker, every minute throguh Crontab.
+This was accomplished through the use of Bash Scripts on a Linux CentOS 7 virtual machine, and the data collected is stored on a PostgreSQL database, maintained by Docker, every minute through Crontab.

 **Core Java Apps** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_AdrianZaia/tree/master/core_java)]: